VISITING I-CITY AND THE HISTORICAL CITY OF MALACCA 2017

 I-City is a fairytale wonderland for children.
 There was even snow in equatorial Malaysia at the Snowalk in I-City.
 There were a gigantic Ferris wheel, a two-tier carousel, a super swing, bumper cars, a happy train, funfair games, souvenir shops and many restaurants.

 Nyet Choon, my wife, me, Siew Foong and Rowan in Malacca

 The next day we went to the historical city of Malacca, where the first Europeans, the Portuguese, settled there in 1641.
 We had lunch in Malacca, then checked into our hotel.

 In the evening we went to the Red House, where the early Dutch had their headquarters.
 My wife and my daughter spent a lot of time shopping at the stalls along the Red House, while Nyet Choon, my grandson, Rowan, and I mingled with the huge tourist crowd.

-The next morning we went to the famous Jonker’s Street of Malacca where historical buildings and tourists’ shops were located, and where the place was crowded with thousands of tourists all over the country.
+The next morning we went to the famous Jonker’s Street of Malacca where historical buildings and tourists’ shops were located, and where the place was crowded with thousands of tourists from all over the country.